What is Coronary Calcium Score?

-For decades, many investigators have been trying to find the “factors” that increase the risk of Myocardial Infarction (MI).
-Through many years of intensive and elegant research, they have successfully identified many risk factors, known as “traditional risk factors.” .
-These include Smoking, Obesity, and sedentary lifestyle, hypercholesterolemia, hypertension, positive family history of myocardial infarction, inflammatory diseases like rheumatoid arthritis, and last but not least, diabetes.
-Extensive research has proven that we can reduce the risk of MI by modifying these factors significantly.
+For decades, investigators have been trying to discover the “risk factors” that increase the chance of heart attack.
+They have identified many of these risk factors through years of intensive and elegant research .
+These include Smoking, Obesity, a sedentary lifestyle, high cholesterol (known as hypercholesterolemia), high blood pressure (hypertension), positive family history of heart attack, menopause, inflammatory diseases like rheumatoid arthritis, and last but not least, Diabetes.
+Research has proven we can significantly reduce the risk of heart attack by modifying these factors.

-Nevertheless, despite these massive efforts and findings, we see many young individuals who suffer from myocardial infarction without any “traditional” risk factors.
-This fact suggests that our current risk calculators, which we developed based on “traditional risk factors,” are not perfect.
-They have the potential to miss many cases of “preventable” acute coronary syndromes.
+Despite these massive efforts and discoveries, still, many individuals suffer from a heart attack prematurely without having any or only a few of the “traditional” risk factors.
+This fact suggests that our current risk calculators, developed based on “traditional risk factors,” are far from perfect.
+They can potentially miss many “preventable” cases of heart attack.

-During the past 15 years, coronary calcium score has emerged as a reliable tool to add to the already known mix of the risk factors to assess someone’s future risk of acute coronary syndromes by identifying atherosclerosis.
+During the past 15 years, coronary calcium score has emerged as a reliable “predictive” test to assess someone’s risk of future heart attack by identifying atherosclerosis.

-Atherosclerosis, an inflammatory process in the arterial wall, starts at young ages and results in the formation of “plaques” in the arterial wall.
+Atherosclerosis, an inflammatory process in the arterial wall, starts at a young age and forms “plaques” in the arterial wall.
+Plaques are the main precursors of myocardial infarction.
 As we age, the process of calcification begins in these plaques.
-We can identify the calcium in x-ray images, which confirms the underlying plaque in the arterial wall.
-These “plaques” are the main precursors of myocardial infarction.
+We can identify the calcium in x-ray images, confirming the underlying plaque in the arterial wall.

-There has been significant debate as to when and in what clinical situation a coronary calcium score should be considered.
-CAC Score is a preventive tool and should not be used in symptomatic patients.
-It is another piece of the puzzle to shed more light on someone’s future risk of Acute Coronary Events.
+There has been significant debate as to what clinical situation a coronary calcium score should be considered.
+CAC Score is a preventive test and should not be used in symptomatic patients (if someone has chest pain or shortness of breath).
+It is another piece of the puzzle to shed more light on someone’s “future risk of a Heart Attack”.